jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Planning Document - Jordan Foster (N0913799).md

 ## 7 Career Aspirations

+The completion of this project will require notably more consideration of LSEPIs than others may within the same space.
+The tech industry considers these aspects at all times, but sometimes the realm of ethics may not be one that is as considered as others.
+Being able to critically think about a project's ethical implications is one that I believe is important to a career looked back upon with pride - rather than regret - and particularly within the context of the UK Defence industry, which I worked in as part of my Industrial Placement with BAE Systems Digital Intelligence and may return to upon graduation.

+This factor may not only be significant from purely an ethics standpoint in such a case; it may also be important from the perspective of an individual responsible for the keeping of potentially sensitive knowledge, work and information which - on pain of the 'need to know' principle - may necessarily be vague in its application.
+Knowing whether a given project or development of technology is morally palatable to me requires me to be able to consider the potential uses of my work without a specific use-case in mind - something I have to consider with this project also.

+Being able to see this in advance and avoid projects or pieces of work that might weigh on my conscience is a significant factor that contributes to the trustworthiness of a person to hold a security clearance, and failure to do so properly in some cases could have real career consequences in this space, such as a loss of or inability to gain clearance (and thus, the effective ending or halting of my career in any industry that requires a security clearance).

+From the perspective of the tech industry in general, it must be admitted that Python is very much a 'comfort zone' language for me, and one that I have partially chosen in order to be able to meet the project deadlines.
+In this respect not much is being learned, and to some extent a lack of experience with various languages is a point of concern for my career readiness.
+I had originally wanted to play with the idea of learning Steel Bank Common Lisp for this project to investigate the idea of a Domain-Specific Language for the observer and payload functions - but part of good project management is to realize when to stick to what you know compared to integrating new tech due to potential overhead.

+My familiarity with Python and its modules fits well for the open-ended nature of the demonstration scenario in this instance, so I have instead decided to leverage my familiarity with the language to pick up and experiment with various software development practices - not all of these will be used in many positions (*Literate Programming* is particularly one that sees minimal use), but for all of this I will pick up a significant amount of transferrable skills: the method of development will allow me to better translate requirements into features; write good tests both as a software and test engineer; get better at writing documentation by putting it 'first' and get better at operating with 'chunks' of work in respect to Agile (which is popular in many organizations).

+All of these are somewhat harder to learn through simply reading documentation (unlike a language) and are best picked up through immersion - this project acts as a good excuse to do exactly that.

 ## 8 Legal, Social, Ethical and Professional Issues (LSEPIs)

 ### 8.1 Legal Issues

-#### 8.1.1 Potential for the project's use as an 'article' for an offence committed under section 3A of The Computer Misuse Act, 1990
+#### 8.1.1 Potential for the project's use as an 'article' as defined under section 3A of The Computer Misuse Act, 1990

 Given the intended configurability of the system, there is the possibility that a user could feasibly create a set of 'observer' and 'payload' functions for use that could be employed using the DMS framework as a *logic bomb* or *time bomb* installed as part of unauthorized access to a system with a payload that could cause damages to an individual or organization.

-Due to the potential for a given configuration of the DMS to be considered a potential cyberweapon, UK legislation must be consulted.
+Due to the potential for a given configuration of the DMS to be considered a cyberweapon, UK legislation must be consulted.
 The original form of the *Computer Misuse Act 1990* itself does not contain a section relevant to this, but a subsequent (*Police and Justice*) Act passed in 2006 adds (c.
 37) *Section 3A* to the act, and another (*Serious Crime*) Act passed in 2015 amends section 3A to include section 3ZA (c.
 9), defined within the same Act.

 For the purposes of complete legal analysis, we will assume that any user that has used the tool in a malicious manner has committed a crime under all sections mentioned (Section 1, 3 and 3ZA).
 Given that we have defined which textual amendments are relevant, we may now directly quote the revised, digital edition of the *Computer Misuse Act 1990* (*legislation.gov.uk, 2023*); emphasis mine in all cases.

-Throughout the Act the term 'article' is used; Section 3A(4) defines the term thus:
+Throughout the Act the term 'article' is used; Section 3A(4) defines it thus:

 > In this section “ article ” includes any program or data held in **electronic form.**